I’ve been waiting for my grief over my mother’s death to kick in ever since she died November 28.

 There were moments when grief seeped in.
 Like the dream where I was having a party and she decided to leave, and I begged her, “Stay, please don’t go.”

 Or the holiday play we went to a week to the day after she died.
-At the end, the cast sang “Auld Lang Syne,” and I, in the first row, was unable to stop the tears streaming down my cheeks.
+At the end, the cast sang “Auld Lang Syne,” and I was unable to stop the tears streaming down my cheeks.

 Or the day we picked up her ashes and brought them home.
 That day became the night her first great-grandchild was born; a red-head like his great-grandmother (at least for now).